What should we do

 IPF supplies

-The things that might improve quality of life for IPF patients can vary and some of them are hard to find or frustrating to use.
-We curate them and find affordable ways to access them to connect people to the products and services that might help.
+The products and services that might improve quality of life for people living with IPF can vary and some of them are hard to find or frustrating to use.
+We find them, demonstrate how to use them and identify ways to pay for them.

 A few minutes each morning.
 A clearer day ahead.